NYPL-discovery/bulk-export-reader/README.md

 Once you have the files, run the application with the standard command: `node-lambda run`.

+The records are encoded with Avro.
+The schemas they use are https://api.nypltech.org/api/v0.1/current-schemas/SierraItemPostRequest and https://api.nypltech.org/api/v0.1/current-schemas/SierraBibPostRequest.

 # In the Future the lambda may want to think about if it wants to...
 * Watch the directories proactively and run when a new ndjson file is added or a current file is updated, instead of requiring manual copying of files and manually running the lambda.
 * Possibly accept records from other external sources other than the NYPL Sierra catalog.